You shall keep a feast unto Me three times in the year.

 God's Day of Atonement pictures, among many things, the time of peace brought by the devil being chained and not allowed to deceive man during the reign of Jesus.
 Mankind in general will finally be able to learn to be at one with God in peace.
 First, however, the devil must be captured, thrown into a spiritual prison, and not allowed to deceive ANYONE on the earth (Revelation 20:1 - 2)

 The return of Jesus Christ to rule the earth will usher in a golden age of peace and prosperity that will last 1,000 years.
 This time of joy is commemorated during what is called the Feast of Tabernacles.
 Those who are part of the first resurrection of the dead will be blessed by ruling the earth with their elder brother and Savior Jesus (see Revelation 20:4 - 5).

 Brought back to life

+We now come to the very last holy day in the feasts of the Lord.
 When the reign of Christ on earth has lasted 1,000 years, ALL humanity who never had a full chance at salvation will be brought back to life.
 They will then be able to understand God's truth, repent, and ultimately receive eternal life.
 What is known as the feast of the Last Great Day commemorates this awesome event (Revelation 20:11 - 12, See also Ezekiel 37:1 - 14).